-Candidates are required to bring valid, photographic ID to each of the individual papers, modules or tests that they are taking.
+Candidates are required to bring valid, non expired, photographic ID to each of the individual papers, modules or tests that they are taking.

 Young Learners candidates (Pre A1 Starters, A1 Movers and A2 Flyers) are not required to provide ID, but we strongly recommend they bring ID or a photocopy of their ID in case any name spelling changes are needed.

 What forms of ID are accepted?